Macros

 type: test

-# dictionary element can only appear once in a yaml node.
+# can only appear once in a yaml node.

 - macro_name: twice # <- This is the second one, with different arguments